 One of the most notable copied features is Instagram Direct, which lets users send photos and videos that permanently expire after being viewed.
 And just like Snapchat, this clone even safeguards against unwanted saving by sending a notification to the sender whenever a screenshot is taken by the recipient.

 There are times where you receive media that's so interesting that you're tempted to save it, but don't want to alert whoever sent it.
-Amazingly enough, there's a simple and brilliant way to save Instagram Direct messages without the sender finding out, and best of all, it works for both iPhones and Android devices.
-If you're interested in learning how, keep reading and you'll be saving disappearing photos like a secret agent in no time!
+Thankfully, there are simple ways to save Instagram Direct messages without the sender finding out.
+The methods are different if you're on iOS or Android, so scroll down to the relevant section for your smartphone below.

-The next time you get an Instagram Direct message that you want to save, just open the app, then head to the Instagram Direct page and let it load.
+The next time you get an Instagram Direct message that you want to save, open the app to get the ball rolling, then head to the Instagram Direct page and let it load.
 Do not tap on "View photo" yet, as this will trigger the notification process on the sender's end.

-Next, it's time to kill off your internet connections — both cellular data and Wi-Fi.
+It's now time to kill off your internet connections — both cellular data and Wi-Fi.
 The quickest way to do this is by turning on Airplane Mode.
-To do that, open the Control Center on iPhone by swiping up from the bottom of your screen, or swipe down from the notifications bar on Android devices to open the Quick Settings menu.
-From there, tap the airplane icon to disable all connectivity.
+To do that, open the Control Center on you device by either swiping up from the bottom (iPhone 8 and below) or swiping down from the top-right corner (iPhone X and up) of the screen.
+From there, tap on the airplane icon to disable your internet and Wi-Fi.

-With your wireless connection completely severed, it's now safe to view the photo without alerting the sender.
+With your wireless connection completely severed, it's now safe to view the photo without alerting the sender, so tap on "View photo" to open the file you wish to see.
 At this point, you can take a screenshot of the picture to save and view anytime you want.
-After doing so, it's on to a critical step.
+But don't turn Airplane Mode off just yet.